aaditya-pdgupta/neural_network_in_biology/README.md

 # Application in biology

 Computer technology has been advanced tremendously and the interest has been increased for the potential use of "Artificial Intelligence" in biology.
 ANNs use in biology seems to be an interseting field of research lately.
 Neural network has been applied widely in biology since the 1980s.Baldi and Brunak used application in biology to explain the theory of neural network.The application of this system in biology have a wide area.
 ANNs is used for the diagonis of different diseases in both palnt and animal caused due to different factors.
-The capacity of ANNs to analyze large amounts of data and detect patterns warrants application in analysis of medical images, calssification of tumors and prediction of survival have some how made easy resarch in biology.
+The capacity of ANNs to analyze large amounts of data and detect patterns warrants application in analysis of medical images, calssification of tumors and prediction of survival have some how made easy resarch in medical biology.

 <p align="center">
   <img src="bioinformatics.jpg" width="300" height="300"/>
 </p>

 Neural networks have also been actively used in many bioinformatics applications such as DNA sequence, prediction, protein secondary structure prediction, gene expresssion profiles classification and analysis of gene expression patterns.
+The concepts of neural network used in pattern classification and signal processing gene procesing have been sucessfully applied in bioinformatics.
+Neural networks have also been applied to the analysis of gene expression